 “If you, the dead, could see these amber waves of grain…or the purple mountain majesty.
-If you could see how the country bounced back from a national tragedy and moved forward, you would surely be comforted.”
+If you could see how the country recovered from a national tragedy and moved forward, you would surely be comforted.”

 We would be wise never to forget that day or the lesson they imparted to us by their supreme sacrifice.
 Love and live life to the fullest….”for ye know not the day nor the hour.”